jiteshmudgal/jiteshmudgal/README.md

-# jiteshmudgal.github.io
+# Jitesh Mudgal
-A portfolio website made using HTML and CSS.
+A portfolio website that I made as my first project using HTML and CSS.